 The display of units in use in Altium

-There are some other ways to change the units of measurement in Altium ’s layout tool.
+There are some other ways to change the units of measurement in Altium Designer’s layout tool.
 You can use the command: “Toggle Units” found in the View pulldown menu as shown below.
 As with the schematic, you can also use the keystroke shortcut combination of “vu” to change the units.
-You also have one other option in layout to change the units, and that is to use the keystroke shortcut of “q.”
+You also have one other option in layout to change the units, and that is to use the keystroke shortcut of “Q” assigned by default to Toggle Units.

 The View > Toggle Units command in Altium ’s layout tool